mercansezer/Omnifood/README.md

 # Omnifood

-Omnifood is a website for a company that sells healthy meal packages.
+Omnifood is a full responsive website for a company that sells healthy meal packages.
 This project is created using HTML, CSS, and JavaScript.

 ## Usage